CleverProgrammers/pwj-chrome-extension/readme.md

 #### HINTS:
 - You need to import `fontawesome.js` that is saved in `packages` folder

-## TODO: Connect the Input to add Action Item to the front end
+## TODO(TOGETHER): Connect the Input to add Action Item to the front end
+- Handle form submission
+- Create `renderActionItem()` function
+- Add action item html to the action items list with class `.actionItems`

 ## TODO: Save the Action Item data in a database

 ## TODO: Display the list of Action Items from the database

+## TODO(TOGETHER): Clean up the styling

+- Clean up spacing and borders

+## TODO: Create HTML and Style of the completed action item

+## TODO: Add the ability to mark item completed

+## TODO: Udpate items progress in progressbar

+## TODO: Clean up functions and create an ActionItem Class

+## TODO: Add the ability to delete action items